 The members will present further developments of methods used to update the finite element model whether automated, manual or both.
 Advantages and disadvantages of the approaches should be given and possible future developments of the procedures for localizing the areas of the models causing the discrepancies and for improving the updating process presented.
 The members will present developments of methods for the prediction of the effect of configuration changes on FRF behaviour.
 These can be based on a finite element model.
-Advantages and disadvantages of the approaches should be given and possible future developments of the procedures conducted with this helicopter.
-A finite element model engineering of "La Sapienza" University has a model conducted.
-The advantage of this helicopter is that it is available for additional ground vibration and flight helicopter at it disposal.
-Flight tests have been The department of mechanical and aerospace is available.
-Ground vibration tests have been
+Advantages and disadvantages of the approaches should be given and possible future developments of the procedures presented.